tumile/hadoop-notes/05-HBase.md

   - Get or Scan will only return a combination of versions of cells for a row that existed together at some point.
 This ensures that no client will ever see a partially completed update or delete.
   - Achieve this by using a variation of Multiversion Concurrency Control
 - Storage
-  - Hbase stores cells.
+  - HBase stores cells.
 Cells are grouped by a rowkey into something that looks like a row.
 Cells are stored individually, so the storage is sparse
   - also means each cell carries its full coordinates (key). supported compression mitigates the repeated space to some extent
 - Query
   - can only Scan a range of cells or Get a cells
 - Updates are written to WAL, then to Memstore.
 When it reaches a certain size the Memstore is flushed to disk into HFile.
 Periodically HFile are compacted into fewer HFiles.
 - Physically, all column family members are stored together on the filesystem, because tuning and storage specs are defined on column family level
-- In short, Hbase tables are like tables in RDBMS, but cells are versioned, rows are sorted, column families are columns, and column qualifiers can be added on the fly
+- In short, HBase tables are like tables in RDBMS, but cells are versioned, rows are sorted, column families are columns, and column qualifiers can be added on the fly

 ## HMaster and RegionServers

 - Tables are automatically horizontally partitioned into regions
   - regions are automatically created as the table grows
   - contains a subset of table rows, denoted by table name, first row, and last row
-- Hbase master bootstraps a virgin install, assigns regions to registered RegionServers, and recovers RegionServer failures
+- HBase master bootstraps a virgin install, assigns regions to registered RegionServers, and recovers RegionServer failures
-- Hbase uses Zookeeper to manage cluster state
+- HBase uses Zookeeper to manage cluster state
   - by default manages its own ZK cluster, but can be configured to use an existing instance
   - stores location of the hbase:meta catalog table and the address of the current master
   - assignment of regions is meditated via ZK in case something crashes mid-assignment
-  - client uses ZK to learn locations of Hbase servers
+  - client uses ZK to learn locations of HBase servers

 ## hbase:meta

-- Hbase keeps current state, locations of user-space regions on the cluster in hbase:meta table
+- HBase keeps current state, locations of user-space regions on the cluster in hbase:meta table
 - Entries are keyed by region name: table name, region start row, created time, MD5(all of those)
 - Rowkeys are sorted, so finding the region containing a row is just looking up the largest entry whose key is >= rowkey
 - Finding RegionServer